G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 The elite at play aren’t entirely stupid though.
 They have control and influence and teams of people helping them combat class consciousness.

 They know this would happen with modern technology, so they're trying as much as they can to control all major communication/media platforms.
 It's why not a single major media outlet is addressing the morale and ethos of the American people following this killing.
+For once something that happened can't be spun into a culture war, and they're clutching their pearls.

 They are bought and sold.
 If you pay attention, for once FOX and CNN are agreeing on something.
 Because they represent their corporate/elite owners.
 This should disturb you.

  They control these outlets so that they can continue to convince us that our neighbor is to blame for the injustice and decay that’s happening before our eyes and not them.
 This brainwashing is rampant everywhere, on most platforms to some degree, but is the most prevalent on mainstream media outlets, and top social media sites.
 It will never work in the long run, but they’ve been buying themselves time while everyone is amusing themselves to death and distracted by nonsense.

+ By prolonging the inevitable change we need, they are only going to make future strife play out in uglier and uglier ways.

 So no, I don’t make posts or stories anymore about atrocities our government makes.
 Especially when they’re on the same sites that give me an ad for Wendy's right after I post something.
 I'm sorry not sorry.